JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: MZ and SFR-MZ relations based only on galaxy properties derived from SED fitting to NIRCam photometry

-In the main text we present the mass-metallicity (MZ) and the SFR-MZ relation for the full JWST sample with the NIRSpec spectra.
-Of the 98 JWST objects with metallicity measurements, 53 objects have the NIRCam imaging data and their \Mstar\ are derived based on the SED fit to the NIRCam photometry.
-The others, all of which are in the CEERS field, are not covered by NIRCam and their \Mstar\ are empirically estimated with the UV luminosities using the HST photometry (\S\ref{ssec:data_ceers}).
-Moreover, their SFRs are also estimated from \Muv\ with some assumptions to be compared with SFR(\Hb) (\S\ref{ssec:results_FMR}).
-In this appendix, we present the main figures with only the JWST objects having the SED fit-based \Mstar\ and SFR(\Hb) to examine how the main results can be (un-)changed by excluding the 45 objects with a less certain estimations of \Mstar\ and SFR.
+In the main text, we present the mass-metallicity (MZ) and the SFR-MZ relations for the full JWST sample with the NIRSpec spectra.
+Out of the 135 JWST objects with metallicity measurements, 81 objects have NIRCam imaging data, and their stellar masses \Mstar\ are derived based on SED fitting to the NIRCam photometry.
+The remaining 54 objects, all of which are in the CEERS field, are not covered by NIRCam, and their \Mstar\ is empirically estimated using UV luminosities from HST photometry (Section \ref{ssec:data_ceers}).
+Additionally, their SFRs are estimated from \Muv\ with some assumptions for comparison with SFR(\Hb) (Section \ref{ssec:results_FMR}).
+We note that 23 out of the 54 objects are not detected in HST and have only upper limits on \Mstar\ and SFR.
+Since objects with only an upper limit on \Mstar\ are not considered when deriving the average MZ relations and best-fit, there are practically 31 objects (i.e., $=54-23$), accounting for $\sim 28$\,\% of the sample, which may introduce bias due to different methods used for \Mstar\ and SFR estimation.
+In this appendix, we present the main figures with only the JWST objects having NIRCam photometry and properties derived from SED fitting, in order to examine how the main results can be affected by excluding the 31 objects with less certain estimations of \Mstar\ and SFR.

-Figure \ref{fig:MZ_sedfit} presents the MZ relation using only the JWST objects with an SED fit-based \Mstar.
-Their average points are shown with the inverted blue stars.
-The magenta stars and the gray long-dashed line represents the average relations based on the full sample of the JWST objects as shown in Figure \ref{fig:MZ}.
-We thus confirm that the difference is small and the MZ relation based only on the JWST objects with a reliable measure of \Mstar\ is fully consistent with that based on the full sample within the uncertainty.
+Figure \ref{fig:MZ_sedfit} presents the MZ relation using only the JWST objects with \Mstar\ based on NIRCam photometry.
+Their average points are shown with the inverted purple stars.
+The red stars and the gray long-dashed line represent the average relations based on the full sample of the JWST objects as shown in Figure \ref{fig:MZ}.
+We confirm that the difference between the two is negligibly small, and the MZ relation based only on the JWST objects with reliable \Mstar\ estimates is fully consistent with that based on the full sample, within the uncertainty.